toby5001/Typecaster-For-Houdini/README.md

 # Typecaster-For-Houdini
-A Complete toolkit for working with fonts within Houdini
+A complete toolkit for working with fonts in Houdini